Glitch752/cut-out-background/readme.md

 Currently, it's very manual and tedious, but I'm planning some features to make it less so.

 ### Todo
 - Detect where the selected area in the frame moves to and move the selection for less manual work
-- Allow addition of points midway through a line